Gantz: Live-action films

 On November 24, 2009, it was announced that two live-action Gantz films were in production.
 The films star Kazunari Ninomiya and Kenichi Matsuyama in the roles of Kurono and Kato respectively, and were directed by Shinsuke Sato.
 The films were released in January and April 2011.

 The first film, titled simply as Gantz, was released in Japan on January 29, 2011.
 A special North American screening took place on January 20, 2011, during which the film was simulcast in theaters across 46 states.
 At the end of this special Los Angeles showing, which took place at the Mann's Chinese 6 theatre, there was a discussion and live interview with both the male leads, as well as a teaser trailer for the second installment, Gantz: Perfect Answer, which was released in Japan on April 23, 2011.
-Gantz and Gantz: Perfect Answer were screened in San Diego, California as part of Comic-Con International at the Gaslamp 15 Theater on July 22 & 23.
+Gantz and Gantz: Perfect Answer were screened in San Diego as part of San Diego Comic-Con at the Gaslamp 15 Theater on July 22 and 23.

 In May 2020, it was reported that Sony Pictures is adapting Gantz with writer Marc Guggenheim.
 In November 2021, it was announced that Julius Avery was hired to direct the film.